valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

 * **Process links configuration autodeployment**

   Process links can now be created by adding a configuration file in Valtimo.
 This configuration file is automatically used when rebooting Valtimo.
+This release adds support for the autodeployment of process links of type form, form-flow, and plugin action.
 More information [here](/using-valtimo/process-link/create-process-link.md#configuration-by-autodeployment)

 * **New REST API endpoints have been added**